Shirato-angeles/Shirato-angeles/README.md

 - 👋 Hi, I’m @Shirato-angeles
-- I’m interested in in larn or am learning a bit of everything how html5 css3 JavaScript, React Js and
+- I’m interested in in larn or am learning a bit of everything how html5 css3 JavaScript, React Js and sql
 - 🌱 I’m currently learning to be a developer web
 -💞️ I’m looking to collaborate on some proyect
 - 📫 How to reach me my email is hmiguelga.sanvicente@feyalegria.org.co